EGY.COM - LANDMARKS - CAIRO - HELIOPOLIS

 Baron Louis de Benoit (French chairman of Suez Canal Company)

-Aslan Cattaui Bey (Jewish CEO of several leading industrial concerns)
+Aslan Cattaui Bey (Jewish CEO of several leading industrial/commercial concerns)

 Hussein Sirry Pasha (former prime minister)

-Sir Mahmoud Chaker Pasha (former minister of transportation)
+Sir Mahmoud Chaker Pasha (former head of Egyptian Railways)

 Emir Michel Lotfallah Bey (prominent Syrian landowner)

 Mohammed Bahy al Din Barakat Pasha (former minister of education)